alexns-git/discovery/1_Problems/user_stories/README.md

 ## 🎯 Purpose

-Define problems from the user perspective through compelling, real-world narratives.
+Please use the template below to record your User Stories.

+Tell us about a time when you as a patient, caregiver, healthcare provider or administrator had difficulty:
+(1) accessing your own / a patient's full health records (2) sharing your own / a patient's health records between different healthcare providers (3) adding new information to your own / a patient's health records

+If you record other people's stories, please do not identify them!
+If you record your story, it is your choice if you identify yourself.

 These stories help us understand the human impact of fragmented healthcare data and identify critical touchpoints where **patient-centralized, P2P solutions** using Pear and Holepunch could transform healthcare experiences.

-## 👤 User Types

-### Primary Users

-- **Patients** - Individuals seeking healthcare across their lifetime
-- **Family Caregivers** - Managing health records for dependents or elderly relatives
-- **Healthcare Providers** - Doctors, nurses, specialists accessing patient information

-### Secondary Users

-- **Care Coordinators** - Managing patient care across multiple providers
-- **Emergency Personnel** - Needing immediate access to critical health information
-- **Healthcare Administrators** - Managing systems and workflows

 ## 📖 Story Structure